-The Lost and Found is in A building office.
+Lost and Found is in the Welcome Center.
 Lost items may be reclaimed upon proper identification.
-Students may visit a secretary in the main office for the purpose of claiming lost items before and after school, or lunch time.
+Students may visit the receptionist in the Welcome Center for the purpose of claiming lost items before and after school, or lunch time.
 Do not come during class time.
 Items not claimed will be turned over to a charitable organization.